web3privacy/docs/src/content/docs/membership/org-benefits.md

 \* Note: If you give us a donation, you are automatically entitled to a subscription discount equal to the amount you donate.

 For more info contact [PG](https://twitter.com/PG_CDG_) or [Mykola](https://t.me/Svyaznoy911)

-You can find a detailed description of each benefit on the [Benefits for Organisations](/membership/org-benefits) page.